tomoko1120/20261R0136COSE362/README.md

 3. Run all cells from top to bottom.
 4. The notebook will train the baseline and VAE-augmented models and display the evaluation results.

+---

-## Additional Experiments
+## Additional Notebook

-The `experiments/` folder contains supporting experiment notebooks, including activation-function testing, PReLU-based VAE experiments, and GMM-related experiments.
-These files are included for reference and additional analysis, but the official final pipeline is provided in `implementation.ipynb`.
+`Data_collection_and_preprocessing.ipynb` contains the dataset preparation and preprocessing process.
+It is included for reference, while the official final implementation is provided in `implementation.ipynb`.

+---

 ## Conclusion